sgabriel190/rpi-temperature/readme.md

 For client-side, the layout is based on static files(css, images, and javascript) and a template html file.

-The javascript used on the HTTP client contains 2 functions.
+The javascript used on the client-side contains 2 functions.
 One of those updates the time based on the local machine time.
 The second function uses jQuery to update the page DOM asynchronous with data from the server.

 ## Add the script to systemctl